Skip to main content

 In 2005, Matthew had his first surgery that left a two-foot scar on his back and placed him in a six-week rehabilitation stay at Gillette Children’s.

 While this wasn’t his last surgery, it did leave him inspired and committed to overcoming any setback and achieving any task he set his mind to.
-Matthew is now 23, a certified personal trainer and an inspiration to anyone living with a CP diagnosis.
+Matthew is now in his 20s and a certified personal trainer.

 Mateo’s Story